 During the three years with Yaeko, Hachiko would return to the train station, three miles away, hoping to greet the professor one more time.

 Yaeko Sakano passed away in April 1961 at the age of 76 and was buried in a separate cemetery from Ueno.
-To commemorate their love, both the Ueno and Sakano families worked with the city of Tokyo and on May 19, 2016, they were united for eternity at Aoyama Cemetery- Ueno and Hachiko’s resting place.
+Year after, to commemorate their love, both the Ueno and Sakano families worked with the city of Tokyo to reunite the two.
+Finally, on May 19, 2016, Yaeko was united for with Ueno at Aoyama Cemetery — the site of Hachiko’s memorial too.

-I visited their lovely memorial a few months ago, and was delighted to find an immaculate park-like oasis in the middle of Tokyo.
+I visited Aoyama Cemetery a few months ago, and was delighted to find an immaculate park-like oasis in the middle of Tokyo.
 The cemetery first opened in 1872 and many notable people are buried there.
 The most exclusive cemetery in Tokyo, many of the city’s oldest families are here, and there’s a large foreign section of Meiji era graves of Europeans and American who arrived to help modernize Japan.

 Although close to Shinjuku, the world’s busiest train station, the park has the feel of an oasis in the center of a bustling, contemporary Tokyo.
 During cherry blossom season, the park is filled with color and a popular spot to celebrate the coming of spring.

 So while it appeared Yaeko abandoned poor Hachi, in reality she loved the loyal Akita as much as the professor.
-And, Hachi always showed much enthusiasm when he was with Yaeko.
-Professor Shiozawa told me that while the original Hachiko statue was being made, Hachi was older and tired easily.
-He would often lie down to rest, but, upon hearing Yaeko’s voice, he would suddenly jump up to welcome her.
-Shiozawa wanted this truth to be set forth, and that’s why I’m so happy to share it here with you.
+Whenever Hachi saw Yaeko, he was very happy.
+Professor Shiozawa told me that while the original Hachiko statue was being made, the elderly Hachi tired easily.
+He would often lie down to rest.
+Yet, when he heard Yaeko’s voice, he would suddenly jump up to greet her.